What’s New?

 Imaginary Blend Refund Policy – Terms and Conditions

-Our refund policy is designed to ensure fairness for all customers and creators in the Marketplace.
+This refund policy ensures fairness for all customers and creators in the Unreal Marketplace.
 Refunds are typically granted for faulty products or those not functioning as intended.

 Due to a rising number of fraudulent attempts to demand refunds immediately after purchase without particular reason, I find it necessary to implement a refund policy to outline the guidelines clearly.